There's a lot going on to

 Recreation and fitness

 The Recreation Program includes a fitness center with free classes, lockers and showers, plus opportunities to rent sports equipment, go on a ski trip or other outdoor adventures, and participate in intramural sports, such as soccer, basketball, flag football and disc golf.
 In addition, the campus boasts several miles of walking, jogging and biking paths.

 Diversity is a core value at WSU Vancouver.
-The Student Diversity Center welcomes everyone to drop in and get involved, and every club, program and event welcomes diverse participation.
+The Center for Intercultural Learning and Affirmation (CILA) welcomes everyone to drop in and get involved, and every club, program and event welcomes diverse participation.
 Several annual events—such as Martin Luther King Jr. Day of Service, Noche de Familia, Disability Awareness Month and Marquee Diversity Events—celebrate our diverse campus population.

 Numerous special events liven up the campus.
 Take part in the crazy games offered during Week of Welcome, watch a movie under the stars at Outdoor Movie Night, get involved in Martin Luther King Day of Service, or sign up for the annual Mt.
 Bachelor ski and snowboard trip.